yellowled/yl-bp/README.md

 ### Overriding defaults

 Some of the variables defined in partials use Sass's `!default` flag.
 These variables can be easily overridden by setting them in `scss/main/init/_variables.scss`.
 If a given variable with the `!default` flag is **not** set in the settings partial, it will fall back to the default value.

+### Generated CSS

+The only SCSS partials you might want to exclude if you don't use them (by commenting them out in `scss/master.scss` and `scss/oldie.scss`) are

+* `ext/fontello`
+* `../scripts/magnific-popup/src/css/main`

+All other CSS any given project might not require is either encapsulated in mixins or placeholder selectors or can be excluded in `scss/main/init/_settings.scss`.

 ## JS